kozohosok/aws-api-request/README.md

 ## awsreq.py
-tiny Python3 script to send api request with AWS v4 signature (via proxy), simple enough to create your own utility with AWS.
+tiny Python3 script to send api request with AWS v4 signature (via proxy), simple enough to create your own utility scripts.

 AWS credential to be supplied by csv file (accessKeys.csv) or environment variable (AWS_ACCESS_KEYS).